bena-tshishiku/bena-tshishiku.github.io/_teaching/2024-spring.md

 This is part-two of a graduate course on algebraic topology.
 The main topics will be homotopy groups, cohomology, and Poincare duality.

 ### Course objectives
-* prove foundational results:
-* do computations:
-* understand theoretical trends:
+* prove foundational results, do computations, understand theoretical trends, see applications
-* see applications:

 ## Prerequisites